uohack/web-basics/README.md

 * [TextWrangler](http://www.barebones.com/products/textwrangler/): This is the typical my-first-editor for many students.
 It works well, is very simple, and is hard to mess up.
 There are no frills but that's totally fine when you're first learning about web development.
 And it's free.
 If you're not sure which text editor to download, this is probably the one for you.
 * [Sublime Text](https://www.sublimetext.com/): This is a freemium text editor that I graduated to after TextWrangler.
 For whatever reason it just felt more authentic than TextWrangler but it was still pretty simple.
 You can install **a lot** of plugins to Sublime to make your life easier but you really don't need them when your getting started.
 The only downside to Sublime is that if you use the free download it will prompt you to register and pay for a license.
 You don't have to, you can hit cancel every time but it does get kind of annoying.
 I bought the license at one point and I remember being surprised by how cheap it was.
 * [BBEdit](http://www.barebones.com/products/bbedit/demo.html): BBEdit is the paid-for version of TextWrangler and offers a lot of great features, such as comparing two files for differences and searching through directories.
 I use this at work for most of my development work.
 For whatever reason it doesn't tab as well as Sublime does but that's something I can deal with.
 If you're willing to pay for a nice text editor, this is a good option.
 * [Atom](https://atom.io/): A few years ago there was a big effort by Github to make a text editor for the cool kids.
-It feels like a pro-level version of Sublime Text with a lot of built in features, specifically related to Github.
+It feels like a pro-level version of Sublime Text with a lot of built-in features, specifically related to Github.
 I used it a little.
 The biggest perk was a live MarkDown preview and it's free.

 ### Stack Overflow